MFA Types Compared: TOTP, Push, SMS, Hardware Keys, and More

 Use Sparingly

 Codes sent via text message or automated phone call.
-Convenient but highly vulnerable to SIM swapping and interception.
+Convenient but highly vulnerable to SIM swapping, SS7 protocol attacks, and social engineering of mobile carriers.

-NIST recommendation: Avoid SMS for sensitive accounts.
+NIST SP 800-63B recommendation: Avoid SMS for sensitive accounts.
 Reserve for break-glass scenarios only.

 Strengths